 Before joining UCLA, Dr Mangal worked at Intel.
 She also worked at AE Business Solutions Consulting Company as a Principal Consultant and Business Analyst serving as the primary liaison between clients and technical developers and managing projects in sectors including education, telecommunications, recreation and legal.
 Before moving to consulting, Vandana taught at the University of Wisconsin, Madison's School of Business and at the University of Wisconsin, Platteville's Computer Science department.
 She completed her PhD from the Heinz School at Carnegie Mellon University; her undergraduate degree is in Electrical Engineering from PEC University of Technology.

-Dr. Mangal's research interests include big data, technology management and information systems related to globalization, services, entrepreneurship, operations in the areas of insurance, mortgage and retail with the intersection of technology and business being of special interest.
+Dr. Mangal's interests include technology management, big data, internet of things, sharing economy, information systems related to globalization, services, entrepreneurship, operations in the areas of insurance, mortgage and retail with the intersection of technology and business being of special interest.
 She has published three books and papers in many journals and magazines.
 Dr Mangal has served as speaker and chair at several conferences.

 International Program Committee, 13th Global Conference on Flexible Systems Management

 Program Committee for Service Management and Marketing, Service Research and Innovation Institute (SRII) Conference 2012

 Four time recipient, UCLA Anderson School Local Award given for exemplary performance

 PhD Thesis External Evaluator - National Institute of Technology, India, 2013-14

 International Evaluator for Doctoral thesis - Politecnico di Torino, Italy, 2012-13